Financial Aid

 Leave of Absence

 Students who contemplate leaving Lindsey Wilson College voluntarily and who anticipate that they will not be able to return the semester following their withdrawal are encouraged to file for Leave of Absence (LOA) of up to one year (two semesters for A.P.
-White Campus in Columbia students; three semesters for CES, community campus, and online students except for Virginia residents.
+White Campus in Columbia students; three semesters for graduate, community campus, and online students except for Virginia residents.
 Students taking classes in Virginia and Virginia residents enrolled in online courses are eligible for only up to 180 days of LOA in any 12-month period).
+If unable to return at the end of the first LOA semester, a student can make application for continuation by writing or calling the Academic Affairs Office.

-If unable to return at the end of the first semester on a LOA, a student on LOA may make application for continuation by writing or calling the Academic Affairs Office.
 The LOA assures re-admission without further paperwork or review by the Admissions Committee and the ability of the student to continue under the terms of the academic requirements that applied at the time the LOA was granted.
+However, taking a LOA can affect the availability of classes, lead to an increased time to completion of the degree, and may have financial aid implications, especially for online, extended, and graduate students.
 At any time after return to full-time status, a student who has been on LOA may opt to study under the terms of a later catalog.
-The Leave of Absence application is available in the Registrar's and Academic Affairs Offices and must be approved by the vice president for Academic Affairs.
+The Leave of Absence application is available in the Registrar's and Academic Affairs Offices and on the webpage for the Registrar’s Office and must be approved by the vice president for Academic Affairs.

 Withdrawal from the College